Decoding Dynamic Visual Experience from Calcium Imaging via Cell-Pattern-Aware Pretraining: Methods

-We introduce a latent masked modeling approach to train our model: masked and an unmasked views of the same sample are fed independently through the encoder, the latent representation of the unmasked view is then used as target for the latent representation of the unmasked variant.
-To avoid representational collapse \cite{grill2020bootstrap,chen2020simple}, we use a weakly-supervised auxiliary loss.
+We introduce a latent masked modeling approach to train our model: masked and an unmasked views of the same sample are fed independently through the encoder, the latent representation of the unmasked view is then used as target for the latent representation of the masked variant.
+To avoid representational collapse (\cite{grill2020bootstrap,chen2020simple}), we use a supervised auxiliary loss.
 This auxiliary loss \emph{bootstraps} early selectivity while masking-based reconstruction \emph{shapes} representations for downstream decoding.
-The primitive labels also serve as curriculum guidance.
+The primitive labels also serve as guidance to stabilize early optimization.

-Our architecture is based on the POYO+ \cite{azabou2024multi} architecture: calcium traces are tokenized into a sequence of input tokens that are then compressed, using a cross-attention block, into a sequence of latent tokens, which we note $Z_1 = \{ \mathbf{z_1^{(1)}, \cdots, \mathbf{z_1^{(L)}}} \} $, where $L$ is the number of latent tokens and $ \mathbf{z_1^{(i)}} \in \mathbb{R}^d$ is the latent embedding.
+Our architecture is based on the POYO+ (\cite{azabou2024multi}) architecture: calcium traces are tokenized into a sequence of input tokens that are then compressed, using a cross-attention block, into a sequence of latent tokens, which we note $Z_1 = \{ \mathbf{z_1^{(1)}, \cdots, \mathbf{z_1^{(L)}}} \} $, where $L$ is the number of latent tokens and $ \mathbf{z_1^{(i)}} \in \mathbb{R}^d$ is the latent embedding.
 Each latent token $\mathbf{z_1^{(i)}}$ has an associated timestamp relative to the context window.
 We introduce the following temporal masking scheme: we causally mask a percentage of the latent tokens to form $Z_1^{\mathrm{masked}} = \{ \mathbf{z_1^{(1)}, \cdots, \mathbf{z_1^{(L-M)}}}, \mathrm{<MASKED>} \cdots, \mathrm{<MASKED>}\}$.
 We selected a masking ratio of 50\% empirically, i.e. the second half of the context window is masked.
 We use a siamese network (see Figure~\ref{fig:overall_framework}) to feed both $Z_1$ and $Z_1^{\mathrm{masked}}$ through the same self-attention blocks which yields $Z_L$ and $Z_L^{\mathrm{masked}}$ respectively.
 Finally, we use $Z_L$ as the target for $Z_L^{\mathrm{masked}}$.

-We employ a curriculum learning approach combining masked reconstruction with weak supervision for stable representation learning.
-Our weakly-supervised auxiliary loss relies on simple visual primitives (drifting gratings) as a curriculum warm-up before moving to a complex downstream movie decoding task.
-A small auxiliary cross-entropy term on orientation/spatial-frequency gratings provides stable gradients during early training, allowing the model to learn basic visual features before tackling complex temporal dynamics of natural movies.
+During pre-training, the model is trained on a joint objective, consisting of self-supervised masked reconstruction and fully-supervised classification of drifting grating orientations.
+This auxiliary classification task stabilizes the early training dynamics before the model focuses on the complex downstream movie decoding task.

 The pre-training loss is as follows:

 where $\lambda$ is a loss weight that we empirically found $\lambda = 0.01$ to be optimal through grid search ($\lambda$ $\in$ {0.001, 0.01, 0.1}, with performance degrading by 7-11\% for $\lambda<0.001$ or $\lambda>0.1$.
 We keep the cross-entropy weight small so CE accelerates convergence while masking drives representation formation.
 This hybrid objective operationalizes a curriculum learning strategy, where the simple auxiliary task provides a stable foundation for the more demanding masked reconstruction objective.
 Details are provided in Appendix \ref{suppl:curriculum_theory}.